samdouble/samdouble.github.io/src/content/2023/09/20230902_newfoundland-day01.en.md

 ![On Father Troy's Trail](/assets/2023/09/20230902_newfoundland/fathertroys_trail.jpg)
 <p align="center"><b>On Father Troy's Trail</b></p>

 20 minutes later, I arrived at the restaurant.
 It was full, but they found me a spot on the terrace, with a view on the bay.
-I regretted not bringing a windbreaker, because with the sun starting to set, it was a bit cold.
+I regretted not bringing a windbreaker, because with the sun starting to set, it was chilly.

 ![View from the Post Taphouse terrace](/assets/2023/09/20230902_newfoundland/post_taphouse02.jpg)
 <p align="center"><b>View from the Post Taphouse terrace</b></p>